Deborah Perry Piscione

-Deborah Perry Piscione (bio) has uncovered the DNA from the inspired cultures of the most innovative companies in the world.
-Her intriguing work stems from the differences between old-school power and new school leadership, which Deborah understands well through firsthand experience.
-Having worked as an insider at the White House and Capitol Hill, and then moving into the center of Silicon Valley, Deborah was struck by the vast differences in power and leadership between the two coasts.
+Deborah Perry Piscione (bio) has uncovered how leaders are changing the mindsets of their companies and driving unprecedented innovation and growth as a result.
+Her intriguing work stems from the stark differences between old-school power and new school leadership.
+Having worked as an insider at the White House and Capitol Hill, and then moving into the center of Silicon Valley, Deborah was struck by the vast differences in mindsets between the two coasts.
 She became fascinated by the collaborative cultures of innovation that dominate the Silicon Valley region, especially the voracious appetite for growing value from ideas.
 Provocative and wonderfully entertaining, Deborah's presentations are a prerequisite for leaders looking to shake the status quo.

 Areas of Expertise

 Changing Mindsets | Silicon Valley | Innovation | Culture | Talent | Leadership | Risk | Collaboration | Entrepreneurship | Future of Work | Women

 Changing Mindsets: Getting Great Things Done in the Age of Innovation